My Main Page with Links to My Other

 percent more in state, local and other taxes.
 Whether a family has zero

-children or ten the tax rates are all too similar.
+children or ten, the tax rates are too similar.
 The number of dependents

-supported has little impact on these percentages because most of their taxes
+supported has little impact on these percentages because most working class and middle class taxes

-are now of the state, local and payroll tax varieties.
+are now of the state, local, and payroll varieties.
 Within the next couple

 of decades, American families in the middle-income brackets and below could